hidao80/hidao80/README.md

 #### Profile

-General manager of Okayama Iced Coffee Party.
-I am an IT scullery maid who enjoys building development environments.
+I am an IT engineer who enjoys building development environments and developing tools.

+I am also the general manager of Okayama Iced Coffee Party.
+Iced coffee is the best.

 I am a multi-standardist who believes that each person has different common sense.